ZoneMinder/zoneminder/README.txt

   without  recompilation, which is now only necessary  if  you change the core configuration.

-o     Following a number of requests the .sock file  directory is now configurable in zmconfig.

-o     Y  channel  bug.
+o    Following a number of requests the .sock file directory is now configurable in zmconfig. o    Y channel bug.
 When using colour cameras a motion detection problem was present if fast RGB images deltas (ZM_FAST_RGB_DIFFS) was off.
 This was an overflow error in the calculation of the Y channel and caused excessive image differences to be calculated.
-This has now been fixed.

-o     The  use  of the Term::Readkey perl module in zmaudit.pl has   been  removed.
-This  module  had  been  removed  from zmconfig.pl previously but had lingered in this script.

-o    A bug was found in zmx10.pl causing a crash if time delayed X10 events were used.
-This has now been fixed. o    Removed use of 'zmu' binary from zmwatch.pl and zmx10.pl.
+This has now been fixed. o    The use of the Term::Readkey perl module in zmaudit.pl has been removed.
+This module had been removed from zmconfig.pl previously but had lingered in this script. o    A bug was found in zmx10.pl causing a crash if time delayed X10 events were used.
+This has now been fixed. o    Removed use of `zmu' binary from zmwatch.pl and zmx10.pl.
 Previously these scripts had used zmu to determine last image time and alarm state information.
-The use of this script was a bit  overkill  and  the  introduction  of  user  permissions complicated matter slightly so these scripts now access  the shared memory directly.

-o    Shared memory permissions.
+The use of this script was a bit overkill and the introduction of user permissions complicated matter slightly so these scripts now access the shared memory directly. o    Shared memory permissions.
 Following introduction of a user permissions system the previous 777 mode for shared memory was deemed insecure.
 Consequently from now on shared